eugene-serb/snake/README.md

 # Snake Game
 This is a simple browser snake-game.
 Let's have fun!

 This is a simple browser snake-game in JavaScript, HTML and CSS, BEM and OOP, and no canvas, no libraries or frameworks.
-Keyboard and gamepad supported.
+Keyboard, gamepad and touchscreen are supported.
 Contains dark and light themes.

 This project contains:
 1. ***index.html*** – is the html markup with game-form;